 A data-driven approach can also complement these efforts.

-“Looking at website analytics is an easy place to start, especially if you have proper tracking in place,” adds Kim Towne, Director of Analytics.
+“Looking at website analytics is an easy place to start, especially if you have proper tracking in place,” adds Amanda Albanese, AVP of Account Services.
 “Looking at what’s on your site today and how often features, tools and functionality are being used can help guide your thinking.”

 Let’s not forget about your internal stakeholder needs either.
 Having conversations with key business leaders to understand missing features and future business priorities will ensure the end result meets the needs of the business, while also gaining consensus early and securing funding down the road.

-"Sitting down with your site authors and looking at your site’s ticket log can also help you understand pain points to get new features launched quickly,” says AVP of Account Services Amanda Albanese.
+"Sitting down with your site authors and looking at your site’s ticket log can also help you understand pain points to get new features launched quickly,” says Albanese.

 There are often table-stake enhancements that get overlooked, such as regulatory requirements placed on websites over the years (ADA, CCPA, GPDR).